leeper/opinioncourse/Assignments/ProblemSet2.md

     d.
 If 15% of remaining respondents attrit (leave the panel) after each panel wave, how many respondents are left in wave 4?
 Briefly describe how you could (or would) deal with this attrition in practical or statistical ways.

-## Submission Instructions ##
+## Submission Instructions

-You should submit your problem set as a Word (.docx) document or PDF via Moodle.
+This problem set is self-assessed.
+A solution set is provided on the course website.

-## Feedback ##
+## Feedback

-You will receive feedback within two weeks.
+If you would like feedback on your work, please ask the instructor.